 - Make-ahead: crumble can be made ahead and frozen!
 Make a large batch and have it ready whenever you need it.

-Mix dry ingredients in a medium bowl, add the butter and mix until crumbly.
+The dry ingredients are mixed in a medium bowl, and the butter is added and integrated until crumbly.
+Always refrigerate it while preparing the apple cake batter.

-This coffee cake involves layering the batter and the apples (image above) to achieve that intricate pattern we all love in this type of cake.
+This coffee cake involves layering the batter and the apples to achieve that middle swirl we all love in this type of cake.

 Spread half of the cake batter in the prepared pan and top with the apple chunks.

-Carefully drop mounds of cake batter on top of the apples and spread carefully to cover.
+Drop mounds of cake batter on top of the apples and spread carefully to cover.
+Be careful not to move the apples too much.

 Sprinkle the walnut cinnamon crumb topping on top.
 It won't cover it completely, and that is fine.

 Bake according to the instructions on the recipe card.
-The topping will seep a little into the batter.
+The topping will seep a little into the batter but it will remain crunchy. ,

 Powdered sugar glaze